 Are you talking about the same priesthood we are?
 Priests have one of the most exciting jobs in the world!
 They stand with people in the most profound moments of life: at weddings, baptisms, deathbeds and everything in-between.
 If you're called to be a priest, trust that you will be happy!
 The overwhelming majority of priests are extremely happy in their vocations!
 Why?
 Because they are doing what the Lord intended for their lives…for their vocation.
 Most priests will cite administering the Sacraments, preaching the Word, and helping people and their families as great sources of satisfaction.

-Ultimately, the source of happiness for any child of God is his relationship with Jesus Christ and the priest is given the privilege of acting in the person of Christ at key moments in the life of the Church.
+Ultimately, the source of happiness for any child of God is his relationship with Jesus Christ.
+The priest is given the privilege of acting in the person of Christ at key moments in the life of the Church.
 Studies consistently show that priests are very happy in their ministry, in far higher percentages than those studied in virtually any other life work.

 Of Course.
-Priesthood can be lonely, just as often as people who are married, single or consecrated religious.
+Priesthood can be lonely, just as marriage, single life, and religious life can be.
 We try to nurture significant relationships between our brother priests so we can fill our human need for closeness to other people and, of course, we pray.
 There is, however, a real difference between simply being alone and feeling lonely.
 Think about it!

 Yes and no. No sensible person tries to live free of all responsibilities and obligations to others.
 Why has Christ set us free from sin and death?
 Certainly not to live a self-centered life.
 We have to make choices about how we will use the freedom we have.

 In addition, because they want to serve God within the Church, diocesan priests make a formal promise of obedience to their bishop.
 Their personal integrity is on the line in this promise.
 It binds them to do what needs to be done, as seen through the eyes of the bishop who is responsible for the entire diocese; they renounce the exaggerated freedom to do always and everywhere what they like or want to do.